Shannon Falls Provincial Park

 Shannon Falls towers above Howe Sound at 335 metres as the third tallest falls in BC.
-The wonderful trail winds through a beautiful old growth forest to get to the base of the falls.
-You can even continue on another 2.5km to get to the Chief.
+The wonderful, though very short trail winds through a beautiful old growth forest to get to the base of the falls.
+From your car to the viewpoint takes only about four minutes, however the trail continues a bit further to a higher viewpoint (five minutes higher).
+You can even continue along the trail and join with the Stawamus Chief trail which goes to the three summits of the Chief.

 Shannon Falls Provincial Park has a concession stand as well as an information centre next to the parking area.
 This parking area is day use only, so if you are hoping to camp overnight in the area, you have to park at the Stawamus Chief parking lot, just a 1 minute drive north of the Shannon Falls lot.

 If you are planning to hike the Stawamus Chief, the Shannon Falls parking lot is arguably a better place to start from.
 You can take a look at Shannon Falls and then take the connecting trail to join onto the trail to the Chief.
 This route is only slightly longer, yet much more scenic.